electricbookworks/openpress/about.md

 When you print books, the more you print the cheaper it gets per copy.
 If you need copies of a book, Open Press lets you join together with others to print one big print run.

 *	Our **members propose books** they want to print together.
 *	We work out print costs to get a **minimum print run and a price per copy**.
 For instance, 1000 copies at R30 each.
 We also work out lower prices at higher print runs.
+[See an imaginary sample here]({{ site.baseurl }}/books/sample-book).
 *	**Members place orders** for copies before the ordering deadline.
 *	If we have enough orders for our minimum print run by the deadline, **we invoice members and go to print**.
 *	If we get enough orders to hit higher print-run targets, we reduce the price for everyone. **So members encourage others to order, too.**